jiangxinmeng1/tae_design/update_async_index_design.md

 - Timed Job Config
     TimedJobConfig is a job configuration that only updates when the time difference between now and watermark exceeds a specified duration.

+4. Job config is persisted in `mo_intra_system_change_propagation_log`.
+It can be modified and the changes take effect with a slight delay.
+For example, users can speed up a job by changing `Default Job Config` to `Always Update Job Config`.
+Job config can be customized by the customer.

-4. After collecting the table list, it starts to update index tables according to the table list, which will be called a `iteration`.
+5. After collecting the table list, it starts to synchronize data to consumers, which will be called a `iteration`.
 - If there're too many iterations, they will be executed in multiple executors.
-- Each executor processes one iteration at a time, which includes one table and one or more indexes on that table.
-The source table is scanned once, and the data is synchronized to all the indexes.
+- Each executor processes one iteration at a time, which includes one table and one or more jobs on that table.
+The source table is scanned once, and the data is synchronized to all the consumers.
 ```
               +--------------------+
               |   Source Table     |